We pause from Classic Rock to look back on recent pop music history.

 Update: American Idol had a shorter season for 2018 (March 16th-May 21st), and 20-year-old Maddie Poppe won it.
 She’s a singer/songwriter/guitarist who shows promise.
 We’ll see if American Idol has found another successful artist.

-Update 2: We also watched the finale of The Voice (the same week), and my wife and I think winner Brynn Cartelli (above) might become the first really successful artist that show has produced.
+Update 2: We also watched the finale of The Voice (the same week), with winner Brynn Cartelli (above).
 Her coach was American Idol winner Kelly Clarkson.
 Brynn plays guitar & keyboards, writes songs, and is way more mature than a typical 15-year-old.